Frequently Asked Questions

 What forms of payment do you take?

 We accept cash, checks or credit card.
-We no longer charge a 3% fee for credit card usage.
+There is a 2.95% transaction fee for use of credit cards.

 May I mail my permit application, plans (if applicable), and check to the City?

 The application and subsequent plans must be completed online, but you may mail in your check.